There are a number of reasons why DDoS attacks are a popular way to target websites and take them offline and because of this CDN security is crucial.

 CDN Servers: An Unexpected Source for DDoS Protection

 It may not be immediately obvious, but IT departments may already harbor the tools and platforms they need to mitigate DDoS attacks.
 A Content Delivery Network (CDN), which is typically associated with improving web performance, can in fact help companies keep their websites safe.

 A lot of CDN providers have opted to add a DDoS protection to their solutions.
 CDNs are built to analyse and absorb unusual traffic spikes, these can either be the good kinds like the sort that can appear from marketing promotions and the request will be served or can be identified as bad if malicious IP addresses on a deny/blacklist are pinpointed, these can be sent into a black hole, that is specific scrubbing nodes, and protect the website from a DDoS attack before any damage is done.

 However, not every CDN is equipped with the functionality to protect against DDoS attacks.
 Some CDNs have claimed to offer DDoS protection, when in reality, they rely on their infrastructure to scale and increase the capacity of servers with points of presence (PoPs) placed around the world.
 This uses sheer size rather than real-time intelligence to absorb attacks without blocking access to web content and applications.

 While this will help against low-level DDoS attacks, it won’t be enough for the majority of others.

 Not all CDNs are created equal

-At CDNetworks, our team of deeply experienced network engineers continuously improve our systems and infrastructure to protect our customers from increasingly sophisticated and large attacks.
+At CDNetworks, our team of deeply experienced network engineers continuously improve our systems and CDN security to protect our customers from increasingly sophisticated and large attacks.